Bhart97/CDE-project/module/part b/README.md

 By the end of this learning, you will have successfully provisioned a compute resource and managed objects with the S3 bucket, connect and install software packages on your EC2 instances, and created an ELB to distribute traffic across your backend web servers.

-**REQUIRED:** _Terminate_ all resources that you have created for this module: EC2 instances, target group, ELB, and HTML file.
+**REQUIRED:** _Terminate_ all resources that you have created for this module: EC2 instances, target group, and ELB.

 ## Working on the Cloud: Automation (Intermediate)